membean/ed_link/README.md

       }
     ]
   },
-  # First must be an Integer and will be disregarded by the API if
+  # "first" must be an Integer and will be disregarded by the API if
   # it is larger than 10,000.
 (Default is 100.)
   # https://ed.link/docs/guides/v2.0/features/paginated-requests
   first: 100